ueberdosis/hocuspocus/docs/src/docPages/privacy-policy.md

 If you want to know more about what data they collect and process, [read their privacy policy](https://www.algolia.com/policies/privacy/). -->

-### Mailing (Mailcoach)
-For the mailing list we use a self-hosted [Mailcoach](https://mailcoach.app/) instance, which is hosted on of our bare metal servers at [Servivum](https://www.servivum.com/).

-### Emails (Mailgun)
-The actual emails we send to mailing list subscribers are sent through [Mailgun](https://www.mailgun.com/) (EU).
-We’d love to send them through our own infrastructure, but email is pretty hard.

 ## Suggesting alternatives
 If you know a good self-hosted version of any of the mentioned services, create an issue on GitHub or send us an email to [humans@hocuspocus.dev](mailto:humans@hocuspocus.dev).